-- The Town of La Prairie will consider the objectives and policies of this comprehensive plan, as well as the public welfare, health, and safety, to determine whether new or expanded services and community facilities are necessary in the future. - The town should direct orderly, phased development to areas with existing public infrastructure, whenever possible.

-- The town should direct rural development away from areas with limited suitability for on-site waste disposal systems. - The town will continue to work with the Rock County Health Department to ensure proper approval process and placement of new on-site wastewater disposal systems, and appropriate maintenance and replacement of existing systems as a means to protect groundwater quality. - The Town of La Prairie will continue to provide or procure basic services for all town residents, including trash and recycling pickup, police, fire and rescue service, public road maintenance, and snow plowing. - All new development proposals will be assessed for their ability to be served efficiently by existing public facilities. - All Certified Survey Maps (CSM), subdivision plats, and other proposed land disturbing activities affecting more than 4,000 square feet (1,000 square feet in areas of 12 percent or greater slope) will be required by the town, to include erosion control plans meeting Rock County requirements. - All CSM's, subdivision plats, and other proposed land disturbing activities resulting in over one acre of disturbance shall be accompanied by a storm water management plan in accord with Chapter 28 of Rock County's Code of Ordinances. - The Town of La Prairie shall continue to monitor the superfund site located at the intersection of County Roads J and O to assure that any future development will not expose the groundwater table. - The Town will continue to pursue an interest in obtaining the Tiffany Pit for possible future park and open space purposes.
+- The Town of Johnstown will consider the objectives and policies of this comprehensive plan, as well as the public welfare, health, and safety, to determine whether new or expanded services and community facilities are necessary in the future. - The town should direct orderly, phased development to areas with existing public infrastructure, whenever possible. - The town should direct rural development away from areas with limited suitability for on-site waste disposal systems. - The town will continue to work with the Rock County Health Department to ensure proper approval process and placement of new on-site wastewater disposal systems, and appropriate maintenance and replacement of existing systems as a means to protect groundwater quality. - The Town of Johnstown will continue to provide or procure basic services for all town residents, including trash and recycling pickup, police, fire and rescue service, public road maintenance, snow plowing and high-speed internet. - All new development proposals will be assessed for their ability to be served efficiently by existing public facilities. - All Certified Survey Maps (CSM), subdivision plats, and other proposed land disturbing activities affecting more than 4,000 square feet (1,000 square feet in areas of 12 percent or greater slope) will be required by the town, to include erosion control plans meeting Rock County requirements. - All CSM's, subdivision plats, and other proposed land disturbing activities resulting in over one acre of disturbance shall be accompanied by a stormwater management plan in accord with Chapter 28 of Rock County's Code of Ordinances.